apache/shardingsphere/docs/blog/content/material/database.en.md

 **Sharding-JDBC**

-Positioned as a lightweight Java framework, additional services provided in Java's JDBC layer.
-It uses the client to connect directly to the database and provides services in the form of jar packages without additional deployment and dependencies.
-It can be understood as an enhanced version of the JDBC driver and is fully compatible with JDBC and various ORM frameworks.
+Defines itself as a lightweight Java framework that provides extra service at Java JDBC layer.
+With the client end connecting directly to the database, it provides service in the form of jar and requires no extra deployment and dependence.
+It can be considered as an enhanced JDBC driver, which is fully compatible with JDBC and all kinds of ORM frameworks.

 ![](https://shardingsphere.apache.org/blog/img/database1.jpg)

 **Sharding-Proxy**

-Positioned as a transparent database agent, it provides a server-side version that encapsulates the database binary protocol to complete support for heterogeneous languages.
-Currently, MySQL and PostgreSQL versions are available.
-It can use any access client compatible with MySQL and PostgreSQL protocol (such as: MySQL Command Client, MySQL Workbench, Navicat, etc.) to operate data, which is more friendly to DBA.
+Defines itself as a transparent database proxy, providing a database server that encapsulates database binary protocol to support heterogeneous languages.
+Friendlier to DBA, the MySQL/PostgreSQL version provided now can use any kind of client access (such as MySQL Command Client, MySQL Workbench, Navicat etc.) that is compatible of MySQL/PostgreSQL protocol to operate data.

 ![](https://shardingsphere.apache.org/blog/img/database2.jpg)

 **Sharding-Sidecar（Planned）**

-Positioned as a cloud-native database agent for Kubernetes, it will proxy all access to the database in the form of Sidecar.
-Through a non-central, zero-intrusion solution, it provides the meshing layer that interacts with the database, called as Database Mesh, which can also be called a database grid.
+Defines itself as a cloud native database agent of the Kubernetes environment, in charge of all the access to the database in the form of sidecar.
+It provides a mesh layer interacting with the database, we call this as Database Mesh.

 ![](https://shardingsphere.apache.org/blog/img/database3.jpg)

 **Hybrid architecture with separate computing and storage**

-Sharding-JDBC adopts a decentralized architecture, suitable for high-performance lightweight OLTP applications developed in Java; Sharding-Proxy provides static entry and heterogeneous language support, suitable for OLAP applications and management and operation and maintenance of sharded databases scene.
+ShardingSphere-JDBC adopts decentralized architecture, applicable to high-performance light-weight OLTP application developed with Java; ShardingSphere-Proxy provides static entry and all languages support, applicable for OLAP application and the sharding databases management and operation situation.

 Each architecture solution has its own advantages and disadvantages.
 The following table compares the advantages and disadvantages of various architecture models in different scenarios: